MultiFinder: Reception

 Upon MultiFinder's 1987 release, PC Magazine noted it for beating IBM's competing OS/2 multitasking operating system to market, and said the System with MultiFinder "isn't a true multitasking operating system, though it's much more than a context switcher".
-Jerry Pournelle of BYTE in 1989 said that "while MultiFinder doesn't work very well yet, DESQView on a big 80386 machine certainly does".
+Ezra Shapiro of BYTE in July 1988 recommended MultiFinder to those with "a huge amount of RAM and nerves of steel.
+I'm always edgy about the devastating crashes that can occur".
+The magazine's Jerry Pournelle in 1989 said that "while MultiFinder doesn't work very well yet, DESQView on a big 80386 machine certainly does".
 In 1990, InfoWorld tested the four mainstream desktop multitasking options: DESQView, OS/2 1.2, Windows 3.0, and System 6 with MultiFinder.
-MultiFinder was viewed overall positively for speed, ease of use, and value.
+While stating that its "multitasking capabilities are weak" compared to the other products—"It may be better described as a task switcher than a true multitasker"—MultiFinder was viewed overall positively for speed, compatibility, ease of use, and value.
 Its presence halved the speed of file transfer and printing compared to the single-tasking System 6 without MultiFinder, but this was still comparable to Windows and DesqView and much faster than OS/2.
 These tradeoffs were seen as typical of contemporary add-on multitaskers compared to the natively architected but less friendly OS/2.